 Exclusive-Some Credit Suisse counterparties put curbs on new dealings involving lender -sources

-Credit Suisse did not immediately respond to requests for comment.
+Credit Suisse declined to comment.
 The bank has previously said that it is a strong, global bank.
 "We fulfill and basically overshoot all regulatory requirements.
 Our capital, our liquidity basis is very strong,” Chief Executive Ulrich Koerner said earlier this week in a media interview, a spokesperson previously told Reuters.

 The cautious stance adopted by Credit Suisse’s rivals, details of which have not been reported before, comes after the Swiss central bank threw a lifeline to the lender after its shares were pummeled in the aftermath of the U.S. banking crisis this week.
 The curbs add to the bank’s problems as it tries to restructure operations and find its footing after a series of costly scandals.